smartinez1/IBIO4490/01-Linux/Readme.md

 ![all_dimension](https://user-images.githubusercontent.com/47038625/52249832-0fc7d900-28c3-11e9-9c2a-23992aba28d6.png)

 In this code, the command "awk" is used, in order to only get the dimension informaton of the images.
-This is written in another .text file. after that, the command "sort" is used so all dimensions are ordered.
-This must be done so the command "uniq" works, as it only deletes equal information when it's next to each other. doing this, we can conlude the only dimensions present in this folder are:
+This is written in another .text file.
+After that, the command "sort" is used so all dimensions are ordered.
+This must be done so the command "uniq" works, as it only deletes equal information when it's next to each other.
+Doing this, we can conlude the only dimensions present in this folder are:
 321x481 & 481x321, which represent portrait and landscape orientation respectively.

 6. How many of them are in *landscape* orientation (opposed to *portrait*)?
 Tip: use ``awk`` and ``cut``